 - .int (international)

 With the increase in people purchasing websites, domain types related to locations were introduced.
-For example, .asia, .us, .in and .ca refer to Asia, US, India and Canada respectively.
+For example, .asia, .us, .in, and .ca refer to Asia, US, India and Canada, respectively.
 Soon, several other types of TLD came in that tell us the type of website.
-For example, .me refers to personal website whereas a .tv refers to video streaming website.
+For example, .me refers to a personal website, whereas a .tv refers to a video streaming website.
 Increasing the TLD categories made it possible to categorize websites according to their type while catering to the increasing demands of consumers.

-In the above example of the URL (http://www.domainname.tld), http refers to the mode of transfer of data and www says it relates to World Wide Web.
+In the above example of the URL (https://www.domainname.tld), HTTPS refers to the mode of transfer of data, and www says it relates to the World Wide Web.
 Anything between www and TLD is the domain name of a website.

 Earlier, people had to type in www to access a website.
 Since the hosting service providers allow redirection of www.domainname.tld to domainname.tld, you can skip typing www while entering the URL into the browser.
-Example of a domain name is “thewindowsclub”.
-The URL for accessing domain “thewindowsclub” is http://www.thewindowsclub.com or http://thewindowsclub.com.
+An example of a domain name is “thewindowsclub”.
+The URL for accessing the domain “thewindowsclub” is https://www.thewindowsclub.com or http://thewindowsclub.com.
 Here, “thewindowsclub” is part of the .com TLD.
 Then, there can be sub-domains.
-In case of www.forums.thewindowsclub.com, “forums” is the sub-domain of “thewindowsclub”.
+In the case of www.news.thewindowsclub.com, “news” is the sub-domain of “thewindowsclub”.

-When you buy a domain, you get to purchase a name that goes with different TLDs.
+When you buy a domain, you purchase a name that goes with different TLDs.
 You can choose .com, .net, .us or other TLDs – provided it is not taken already by someone else.
-Simply buying a website will not help as people cannot reach it until it has an address.
+Buying a website will not help, as people cannot reach it until it has an address.
 For any domain you purchase, you can create any number of sub-domains and use it for websites and other purposes.
 For each domain and sub-domain you create, you need to specify the address of servers that contain the content of your website.
 If the domain or sub-domain refers to some device (for example, a network printer), you need to specify the address of that device.

 Until recently, a non-profit organization called InternNIC was responsible for managing the domain names and their IP addresses.
-When it went “for-profit”, its monopoly ended and now there are many companies that manage the databases related to domain names.
-Though the databases are maintained by different companies, they are interconnected in a manner that any DNS Service can get the IP address of any domain.
+When it went “for-profit”, its monopoly ended and now there are many companies manage the databases related to domain names.
+Though the databases are maintained by different companies, they are interconnected so that any DNS Service can get the IP address of any domain.

 The domain names and sub-domains can be called aliases.
-The servers holding database containing information on the addresses of different aliases are called Name Servers.
+The servers holding a database containing information on the addresses of different aliases are called Name Servers.
 There are two types of servers operating in the Domain Name System.
-First types are the Root Servers – these hold data about Top Level Domains (TLD: .com, .net and .org etc.).
+The first types are the Root Servers – these hold data about Top Level Domains (TLD: .com, .net and .org, etc.).
 The other types contain the addresses of servers that host your domains and sub-domains.

 abc is related to xyz.com